ethereum/EIPs/EIPS/eip-draft_steroid_network.md

     Requires (*optional): <EIP number(s)>
     Replaces (*optional): <EIP number(s)>

-The title should be 44 characters or less.

 ## Simple Summary
 The suggestion implies a build-in pool and a change in the way new blocks are handled in the following manner.
 New block found -> Network broadcasts new pending block to miners, miners process, change status from pending to complete & add to chain.